jpmorganchase/jupyter-fs/README.md

 ## Server-side settings

 If you prefer to set up your filesystem resources in the server-side config, you can do so.
-For example, you can set up a local filesystem by adding the following to your `jupyter_server_config.py` file:
+For example, you can set up a local filesystem by adding the following to your `jupyter_server_config.py` file (or `jupyter_lab_config.py` or `jupyter_notebook_config.py` depending on your setup):

 ```python
 c.JupyterFs.resources = [